hackworthltd/primer/docs/developing.md

 # Developing Primer

-## Nix
+## With Nix

-We use [Nix flakes](https://nixos.wiki/wiki/Flakes) to develop Primer, so most of our developer documentation assumes you've got a working Nix installation with flakes support enabled.
+We use [Nix flakes](https://nixos.wiki/wiki/Flakes) to develop Primer, so most of our developer documentation assumes you've got a working Nix installation with flakes support enabled, and that you're running any given commands in the project's `nix develop` shell.

 Our flake supports both `x86_64-linux` and `aarch64-darwin` systems.
 Adding support for other common architectures should be straightforward, but we don't currently have the CI resources to support them.
+Both `x86_64-darwin` and `aarch64-linux` have been known to work in the past.
+Please let us know if you'd like to contribute, but your development platform of choice is not included in our flake.

-## Cabal
+## Without Nix

-Primer itself is a standard Haskell Cabal project.
-We recommend that you work in the provided `nix develop` shell, because then Nix will provide supported versions of GHC, Cabal, and any other tooling required to build, test, and run the project.

-You *can* choose to forego Nix and build Primer's libraries and executables without it, assuming you have supported versions of GHC and Cabal in your `PATH`.
-However, in order to run some of Primer's tests, you'll need additional bespoke tools that are provided automatically by the `nix develop` shell (e.g., `primer-sqitch`).
+You *can* choose to forego Nix and build the provided Cabal projects without it, assuming you have supported versions of GHC and Cabal in your `PATH`.
+However, in order to run some of Primer's tests, you'll need additional bespoke tools that are provided automatically by the `nix develop` shell.
+These tests will likely fail if they're run locally but not from within the Nix shell.

+Additionally, the scripts we use for out-of-band [database operations](database.md), such as database creation and migration, may require specific versions of third-party tools like [Sqitch](https://sqitch.org), and must be configured with project-specific settings and schemas in any case, all of which is handled automatically by Nix.

-Please note that we don't have the maintainer resources to support these tools in non-Nix environments.
+We'll make a best-effort attempt to ensure that the most common development workflows are supported without Nix, or at least documented, but please note that we don't have the maintainer resources to provide much support if you run into problems in non-Nix environments.

+## On Windows

+We've never attempted to build or run this implementation of Primer on any version of Windows, and we don't have any plans to support it.
+You may have some success with [NixOS on WSL](https://github.com/nix-community/NixOS-WSL), but we don't have the resources to provide any support for this environment.

 ## `Makefile` targets

-For interactive development workflows, we provide some convenient `Makefile` targets from the repository's top level directory:
+For interactive development workflows, both with and without Nix, we provide some convenient `Makefile` targets from the repository's top level directory:

 * `make` runs `cabal configure` followed by `cabal build` across all projects.